jdittrich/userNeedResearchBook/text/introduction.md

 * What do you want?
 * How I should design a product for you?

-However, I don't do this: It would not tell me much about the *how* and *why* of their actions—only that they want something.
+However, I don’t do this: It would not tell me much about the *how* and *why* of their actions—only that they want something.

 Sometimes, user need research is also confused with usability testing.
 In usability testing, you test a product to improve it.
 Usability testing is not about finding user needs that exists independent of that product.